idimitrakopoulos/illuminOS/README.md

 * Handles connections with known Wi-Fi networks according to user-defined priority
 * Detects single or any number of taps on microcontroller buttons and allows execution of any code after that
 * Allows the user to take control of the on-board LEDs and blink them with any pattern and delay
-* Automated installation on the mirocontroller (see installation section using `mpfshell`)
+* Automated installation on the board
-* Filesystem formatter cleans up your microcontroller - no need to reflash it
+* Filesystem formatter cleans up your board - no need to reflash it
 * Send (Insta)Push notifications to your mobile phone straight from your microcontroller
 * Update a Dynamic DNS service (DuckDNS) so that your microcontroller is always available online
 * Can be configured for (potentially) any MicroPython enabled microcontroller (out of the box support for `NodeMCU`)